storybookjs/marksy/README.md

 ## Code highlighting
 To enable code highlighting the [Prism](http://prismjs.com/) project needs to be available on window.
+This also works on server side.
+Just make sure the Prism CSS is instantly available on server side rendering.

 ## Developing
 1. Clone repo